BudLight-Year/CS3710-Final/README.md

 This project utilizes a Keras neural network movie recommender inside a Django web application.

+The model was trained on the MovieLens 32M dataset at https://grouplens.org/datasets/movielens/32m.

+The neural network has multiple subnetworks that each process things like genre matching and similarities, user preferences, and movie metadata.
+The final subnetwork combines all the previous networks to score movies on how well they are a match for the user based on their preferences.

+The front end for the machine learning model can be found in MLWebApp/recommendations/views.py.
+The functionality of the machine learning model can be fund in MLWebApp/recommendations/utils.py.
+The Machine learning model class definition ca be found in MLWebApp/recommendations/models.py, at the bottom of the file.

 ## Setup

 1. **Ensure you have Python installed on your machine**.